vonhoff/Animation2Tilemap/README.md

 ## Motivation

-Animation to Tilemap was created to make converting animations into tilesets and tilemaps easier.
-I think the usual process of manually slicing frames, managing animations, and optimizing tiles is both time-consuming and prone to errors.
+Animation to Tilemap was created to make it easier to convert animations into tilesets and tilemaps.
+I found the process of manually slicing frames, creating animations, and manually removing duplicate tiles to be both time consuming and error prone.

 ## Algorithm Details